guillaume-haerinck/imac-tower-defense/README.md

 | **images**    | **Non-UI images used by the game** |
 | **shaders**   | **GLSL shaders used by openGL for rendering** |

-### Project explanation

-The github repository have Wiki pages.

 ### Code reference

 The reference for the code is built with [doxygen](http://www.doxygen.nl/).